 Immunity from Sanctions for Certain Drug or Alcohol Violations

 As a matter of campus safety, students are strongly encouraged to report incidents of sexual harassment and sexual misconduct in accordance with the College’s Sexual Misconduct Procedure.
 To encourage reporting of sexual misconduct, the College will grant immunity (also known as amnesty) from disciplinary action to students who in good faith report sexual misconduct, file a formal complaint, or participate as a witness in a sexual misconduct grievance or discipline process, even if they were under the drinking age or were under the influence of drugs or alcohols at the time of the incident.
 The immunity rule does not apply to an individual who has been accused of engaging in sexual misconduct.
 The immunity rule is addressed in the College’s Sexual Misconduct Procedure III.3006.D.a.
-For more information, students may contact the the Office of Student Rights and Responsibilities.
+For more information, students may contact the Student Rights and Responsibilities office.

 Student Responsibilities